dhamma1991/milestone-project-4/README.md

 {{ It was decided to not go with client-side validation for the user forms.
 It would be envisioned that????? }}

+Material Icons are used on tasks.html to represent the user's hitpoints, experience, and also as icons representing tasks.

+Within the wireframes for the project, canva elements were used for the icons.
+It was decided to go with Material Icons during development as these would be easier to implement, are included with Materialize, and are as aesthetically viable as the canva elements.

 # Technologies Used
 Django
 [link here]